-Plan to buy your house with enough money to put the down payment on the house, and still have some left over as a cushion.
+Plan to buy your house with enough money to put the down payment on the house, but still have some leftover as a cushion.
 Even if it takes you a couple more months, and you feel impatient...just slow down.
-You’ll be much better off in the long run if you have a few pennies to rub together, and your wings aren’t clipped after you land in your new nest.
+You'll be much better off in the long run if you have a few pennies to rub together, and your wings aren't clipped after you land in your new nest.

 8. Not Reading the Contract You're Signing

-Familiarize yourself with some of the real estate terms and mortgage lingo before you start shopping, and you’ll be a lot more comfortable when it comes time to put pen to paper.
-Certain sections about which appliances stay or go, specific times of day the seller is expected to be gone, and which closing costs you’ll be responsible for can be buried in the fine print under fancy lingo, or simply overlooked in all the paper.
+Familiarize yourself with some of the real estate terms and mortgage lingo before you start shopping, and you'll be a lot more comfortable when it comes time to put pen to paper.
+Individual sections about which appliances stay or go, specific times of day the seller will be gone, and which closing costs you'll be responsible for can be buried in the fine print under fancy jargon, or simply overlooked in all the papers.

 9. Giving the Bank a Reason to Deny Your Home Loan

-After you accept the proposed terms of your future home loan, and collect the documents you’ll use to prove your creditworthiness, the lender goes to work verifying all your information to make sure you are likely to be a safe bet to lend money to.
+After you accept the proposed terms of your future home loan, you'll get to work collecting the documents you'll use to prove your creditworthiness.
+After they're all submitted, the lender goes to work verifying your information to make sure you are likely to be a safe bet to lend money to.

 Don't make any sudden moves!

-You’ll want to avoid making any financial waves while your loan is in process.
+You'll want to avoid making any financial waves while your loan is in process.
 Lenders are like deer in a quiet thicket.
-If they sense any danger (you not being a good candidate to pay their money back), they’ll bolt, and leave you without a loan.
+If they sense any danger or suspect you may not be a good candidate to pay their money back, they'll bolt, leaving you without a loan.

 Avoid any of these red flags: